U.S. crude, fuel stocks fall in hurricane-affected week -EIA - NewsBreak

 On the U.S. East Coast, gasoline stocks hit their lowest levels since November 2017; the coast is primarily supplied by the Colonial Pipeline, which temporarily shut during the storm as a precaution.

-Distillate stockpiles (USOILD=ECI), which include diesel and heating oil, fell by 3.1 million barrels, versus expectations for a 2.6 million-barrel drop.
+Distillate stockpiles, which include diesel and heating oil, fell by 3.1 million barrels, versus expectations for a 2.6 million-barrel drop.

 U.S. weekly production fell to 10 million barrels per day from 11.5 million bpd the week earlier, due to the shutdown of offshore platforms.